 How do I add my own fields?

-If your task or product etc has different fields than we have outlined, you can modify the *Tasks, *Procedures, *Routings, and *Products tables to have the accurate fields.
+If your task or product etc has different fields than we have outlined, you can modify the Work Instruction, Work Instruction Procedures, and Work Instruction Tasks tables to have the accurate fields.
 Then, update the steps to call for the particular fields.

-I don't need Routings, I just need Product >Procedures>Tasks is this possible?
+I don't need Procedures, I just need Instruction>Tasks is this possible?

 Yes, with Tulip you can customize anything!
 Modify the Work Instruction Builder to only show the tasks filtered by Instruction ID.
 Then delete out any logic that shows the Procedures.